telosnetwork/native-to-evm-transaction/README.md

 ### 1. Get a ERC20 MintableToken address

-Deploy your own mintable token in minutes using [our repository](https://github.com/telosnetwork/erc20-mintable-example) and save the address
+Deploy your own mintable token on testnet in minutes using [our repository](https://github.com/telosnetwork/erc20-mintable-example) and save the address

 **OR**

-Use our already deployed contract @ ...
+Use our already deployed testnet contract @ ...

 ### 2. Edit environment values
 Open the .env file and change the following values: